Which Drill Bit for Wood – Review

 - Extended drilling life.

 The shafts are six inches in length and the tapered, tri-flute design means these bits can remove wood chips faster with less binding.

 The full screw-point tip guides the bit accurately into the wood.
 The quick-change shank reduces slippage in standard chucks.Compatible with all one-fourth inch quick-change chucks, including those used in impact drills.

 The kit comes with a convenient zippered storage case.

 These stubby auger bits make getting into tight spaces a breeze.

 They are appropriate for both soft and hard woods.

-They work well in a drill press, but the lead screw makes them useful for handheld drills as well, reducing the amount of pressure needed to get the work done.
+Because auger bits work well in a drill press.
+Certainly the lead screw makes them useful for handheld drills as well, reducing the amount of pressure needed to get the work done.

 Another Speedbor set, this one features five standard wood auger bit sizes with shanks that are four inches in length.